umanitoba-cssa/first-year-guide/6-what-courses-do-i-need.md

 # What Courses Do I Need?

-If you've done your homework (like reviewing the [First Year Planning Guide](https://umanitoba.ca/science/first-year-planning-guide)), you'll know that course selection directly impacts your ability to progress in Computer Science.
+If you've done your homework (like reviewing the [First Year Planning Guide](https://issuu.com/firstyearcentre/docs/fypg?fr=sZGJmMjYxMDM4MzM)), you'll know that course selection directly impacts your ability to progress in Computer Science.
 Here's the key thing: **every new student starts as "Undeclared"** in either University 1 or the Faculty of Science.
 Second-year COMP courses are restricted to students who've officially declared their program.
 Your top priority in first year?
 Meeting the requirements to declare a Computer Science major *before registration opens next July*.

 ## Declaring Your Program: The Essentials
 - **Credit Requirement**: Complete **24 credit hours** (typically 8 courses)
-- **GPA Baseline**: Maintain at least a **2.0 DGPA** (C average), though competitive programs require higher
+- **GPA Baseline**: Maintain at least a **2.5 DGPA** (C+ average), though competitive programs require higher
 - **Deadline**: Declare via Aurora or contact [Science Academic Advising](https://umanitoba.ca/science/student-experience/academic-advising) **before July** when Fall/Winter registration starts
 - **Flexibility**: You can switch programs later if you meet different requirements